Stadium Australia: Soccer

-As the largest capacity stadium in Australia that can be configured for rectangular field sports, important Australia national soccer team (Socceroos) games are staged at the stadium.
-The stadium hosted Australia's 2005 shootout victory over Uruguay in the OFC-CONMEBOL playoff, which qualified the Socceroos for the 2006 FIFA World Cup, their first appearance since 1974.
+As the largest capacity stadium in Australia that can be configured for rectangular field sports, high-profile Australia national team (Socceroos) fixtures are often staged at the stadium.
+The stadium hosted Australia's 2005 shootout victory over Uruguay in the OFC-CONMEBOL intercontinental play-off, which qualified the Socceroos for the 2006 FIFA World Cup, their first appearance since 1974.
 Australia's extra time victory over South Korea in the 2015 AFC Asian Cup Final, which marked the Socceroos' first Asian Cup victory, also came at the stadium.
+Stadium Australia was also the venue for Australia's 3–1 victory against Honduras in the 2018 FIFA World Cup CONCACAF-AFC intercontinental play-off.

+The venue hosted the 2000 Olympics football gold medal match, with Cameroon defeating Spain 5–3 on penalties.
+The match attracted a crowd of 104,098, which remains the all-time largest attendance for an association football game in Australia.

 Sydney FC have played a number of one-off exhibition matches at the stadium.
 Sydney FC defeated the Los Angeles Galaxy of MLS 5–3 in front of a crowd of 80,295 in 2007.
 The game was notable for including Galaxy legend and US international Landon Donovan and former England captain David Beckham, who had joined the Galaxy in 2007 and scored from a direct free kick during the game.